- The SciChallenge contest is aiming at young people, who are either between 10 to 14 years or 15 to 20 years old (pre-university only).

 - The 12 best contributions will be invited to the Award Event in Vienna in July 2017, where they present their posters, presentations and videos.

-- Please check the SciChallenge Toolkits for more detailed information.
+- Please check the SciChallenge Toolkits for more detailed information: Toolkit for Students, Toolkit for Teachers.

 - Before submitting your contribution, please read the SciChallenge COPYRIGHT AND SECURITY DISCLAMERS.